-Founded by Kim Norman, MD, in 2004, the Young Adult and Family Center (YAFC) is dedicated to innovation in the creation of mental health services, clinical research, health education, outreach, and public policy advocacy for the benefit of adolescents and young adults ages 12-24, and their families.
-The YAFC is among the first academically based psychiatry programs in the nation dedicated to advancing the understanding and care of transitional-aged youth.
+Since 2004, the Young Adult and Family Center (YAFC) has been dedicated to innovation in the creation of mental health services, clinical research, health education, outreach, and public policy advocacy for the benefit of adolescents and young adults ages 12-24, and their families.
+YAFC is among the first academically based psychiatry programs in the nation dedicated to advancing the understanding and care of transitional-aged youth.

 - operates mental health clinics within UCSF’s Langley Porter Psychiatric Hospital

 - is embedded in UCSF’s Department of Pediatrics Adolescent and Young Adult Medicine Clinic

 - initiates school-based interventions (high school and college) for mental health awareness and suicide prevention

 - pioneers e-therapeutics using technology (such as interactive web sites, webcam therapies, text messaging, etc) to disseminate health information, promote healthy behavioral change, destigmatize mental illness, and make health care more accessible to adolescents young adults and their families